LucaBlanchi/postgres-buddy/README.md

 ## queryExecutor.js
 This file contains the logic for executing queries on the database.
-Out of the box, it exports the executeAndLogQuery, which can be used to run queries and log the results.
+Out of the box, it exports the executeAndLogQuery function, which can be used to run queries and log the results.

 ## Schedule a task
 To schedule a task to run at a certain time or at any given interval, add a new task in the scheduler.js file,